 Søren Kierkegaard, Kierkegaard’s Journals

 Fun fact, before my channel was called Goldblockcareer.
 A channel focused on personal finance and personal growth, with around 30 videos on it (with just audio and an image).
 However, I started growing weary of it, my interest going elsewhere.

-I had been going through some difficult times and I slowly became interested in philosophy and psychology after listening to Jordan Peterson’s lectures on Nietzsche and Jung.
+I had been going through some difficult times and I slowly became interested in philosophy and psychology after listening to Jordan Peterson’s lectures.
+To be honest, I had trouble to understand most of it, however, two figures resonates with me: Friedrich Nietzsche and Carl Jung.
 I am forever grateful for him introducing me to these thinkers.
 Listening to the audio-book of Thus Spoke Zarathustra helped me greatly to come to grips with the death of my father.